waughsh/waughsh.github.io/_posts/2018-07-02-summer-research-journal.md

 2. Find a good Attention model
 3.

+## Project 3: Interpretability

+We can extend the [first Murdoch](https://arxiv.org/pdf/1702.02540.pdf) paper that deals the RNN hidden states using the telescoping sum.

-## Project 3: Interactive Natural Language Processing
+## Project 4: Interactive Natural Language Processing

 At least it will allow people to write conditional arguments to shape classifier's behavior, but that's the power of filter (parser)...(regex-lite) (it's irrelevant to underlying system).